YutHelloWorld/vortex-react/README.md

 ## Live Development

-We use `webpack-dev-middleware`abd`webpack-hot-middleware` for server and HMR 。
+We use `webpack-dev-middleware` and `webpack-hot-middleware` for server and HMR 。

 We recommend using [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).